Bruma (footballer)

-Armindo Tué Na Bangna (born 24 October 1994), known as Bruma, is a Portuguese professional footballer who plays for Braga on loan from Turkish club Fenerbahçe as a winger, with skill and speed being his main assets.
+Armindo Tué Na Bangna (born 24 October 1994), known as Bruma, is a Portuguese professional footballer who plays as a winger for Primeira Liga club Benfica and the Portugal national team.

 Club career

 Sporting CP

 Born in Bissau, Guinea-Bissau, Bruma moved to Portugal as a child, joining Sporting CP's academy before his 13th birthday.
 He proceeded to score more than 80 goals for the club's various youth sides.

 Bruma made his senior debut in the 2012–13 season, starting with the B team in the Segunda Liga.
-On 6 December 2012 he netted twice against C.F.
-União, but was also sent off in the 3–2 away loss.
+On 6 December 2012 he netted twice against União da Madeira, but was also sent off in the 3–2 away loss.

-On 10 February 2013, at the age of 18, Bruma made his official debut with the Lions main squad, playing the first half of the 0–1 home defeat against C.S.
-Marítimo.
-He scored his first Primeira Liga goal the following matchday, the first in a 3–2 win at Gil Vicente FC.
+On 10 February 2013, at the age of 18, Bruma made his official debut with the Lions main squad, playing the first half of the 0–1 home defeat against Marítimo.
+He scored his first Primeira Liga goal the following matchday, the first in a 3–2 win at Gil Vicente.

 Galatasaray

-On 3 September 2013, after a lengthy and sour contract dispute with Sporting, ultimately resolved in the club's favour, Bruma signed a five-year deal with Turkish giants Galatasaray SK for €10 million.
+On 3 September 2013, following a lengthy and sour contract dispute with Sporting, ultimately resolved in the club's favour, Bruma signed a five-year deal with Turkish giants Galatasaray for €10 million.
 He made his debut ten days later against Antalyaspor, coming on as a substitute in the 1–1 draw.

 Bruma made his maiden UEFA Champions League appearance on 17 September 2013, playing roughly 30 minutes in a 1–6 home loss to Real Madrid in the group stage.
-He made his first assist for his new club in a local derby against Beşiktaş JK, a 2–1 away victory, and scored his first goal against Balıkesirspor on 18 December, in a 4–0 win in the campaign's Turkish Cup.
+He made his first assist for his new club in a local derby against Beşiktaş, a 2–1 away victory, and scored his first goal against Balıkesirspor on 18 December, in a 4–0 win in the campaign's Turkish Cup.

 On 15 January 2014, also in the domestic cup but against Tokatspor, Bruma suffered a serious knee injury and was sidelined for most of the season.
 Due to this and the restriction on foreign players allowed per team, he was loaned to fellow Süper Lig side Gaziantepspor, failing to play any matches.

 Bruma was loaned to Spain's Real Sociedad in the 2015 off-season, in a season-long deal.
 He made his La Liga debut on 22 August, starting and playing 85 minutes in a 0–0 away draw with Deportivo de La Coruña.

-Bruma scored his first competitive goal for the Basques on 3 December 2015, in a 2–1 loss at UD Las Palmas in the Copa del Rey (3–2 aggregate).
+Bruma scored his first competitive goal for the Basques on 3 December 2015, in a 2–1 loss at Las Palmas in the Copa del Rey (3–2 aggregate).
 His first in the league arrived 27 days later, as he came on as an early substitute for the injured Imanol Agirretxe and netted the 1–1 equaliser against Real Madrid, but in an eventual 3–1 defeat at the Santiago Bernabéu Stadium.